dwojtasik/PyHook/README.rst

 - | Python code that finds process with ReShade loaded, injects addon into it
   | and allows to process frames in code via dynamic pipelines.
 - | C++ addon DLL written using ReShade API that exposes back buffer via shared memory
-  | and allows to configure dynamic pipelines in settings UI.
+  | and allows to configure dynamic pipelines in ReShade Addon UI.

 .. contents:: **Table of Contents**